mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-4. ## 🔹 bool batchWrite(AsyncClientClass &aClient, const Firestore::Parent &parent, Writes &writes)
+4. ## 🔹 String batchWrite(AsyncClientClass &aClient, const Firestore::Parent &parent, Writes &writes)

+Applies a batch of write operations.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".